2-bithacker/Tesseract-Sauerbraten/README.md

 # Tesseract: Sauerbraten

 [!NOTE]
-This project is more or less dead, but someone else is continuing the effort to port Sauerbraten to Tesseract engine: https://github.com/Big-Onche/Tesseract-Sauerbraten
+This project is more or less dead (and very bug-ridden), but someone else is continuing the effort to port Sauerbraten to Tesseract engine: https://github.com/Big-Onche/Tesseract-Sauerbraten

 Most of all this is NOT my work; I made it from a couple of forks:
     The original tesseract: https://github.com/lsalzman/tesseract